rajatkoner08/InstanceFormer/README.md

 ```
 # Run
 ## Pretraining
-First, pre-train the InstanceFormer with [COCO](https://cocodataset.org/) dataset with frame size 1.
+First, pre-train the InstanceFormer with the [COCO](https://cocodataset.org/) dataset with frame size 1.

 ```bash
 bash configs/r50_pretrain.sh
 ```
 ## Training
-All models of InstanceFormer are trained on four NVIDIA RTX A6000 GPU with a total batch size of 16.
+All models of InstanceFormer are trained on four NVIDIA RTX A6000 GPUs with a total batch size of 16.
 To train InstanceFormer on [YouTubeVIS](https://youtube-vos.org/dataset/vis/) and [OVIS](https://songbai.site/ovis/index.html)  with 4 GPUs , run:
 ```bash
 bash configs/train_r50_ytvis.sh